wabiconf/2025/_talks/talk2.md

 research questions at the intersection of algorithmic string processing, data compression, and pangenomic data analysis.

-**About the speaker**:Dr. Boucher is an Associate Professor in the Department of Computer and Information Science and Engineering at the University of Florida.
+**About the speaker**: Dr. Boucher is an Associate Professor in the Department of Computer and Information Science and Engineering at the University of Florida.
 She has over 160 publications in bioinformatics, with over two dozen of them in succinct data structures and/or alignment.
 Considering this, she was